Harinisenthilkumar/Crispy-Crust/README.md

 Copy code
 cd Crispy-Crust
 open index.html
-🖼️ Preview
-Take a sneak peek at how the Crispy Crust site looks:

 🤝 Contributing
 We welcome contributions!
 If you’d like to add new features or enhance the design, feel free to: